arc-bphc/arc-iot/arc-iot.md

 ### Gameplay

-Each bomb can has different states it can exist in:
+Each bomb has four possible states:

 * **Armed** - when the bomb has not been defused.
 * **Defused** - when the bomb has been defused by carrying out the instructions on the RFID tag, but not moved to the quarantine area.